Police investigating gunshots in Forbury

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police are investigating after there were gunshots at a property in Forbury early this morning.
+Police are investigating after there were gunshots at a property in Forbury, Dunedin, early this morning.

 Police said at about 4.30am two gunshots were fired at a property in Loyalty St.